Care for Cambodia Vision Statement

-CfC provides humanitarian care and educational support in 80 rural Cambodia villages.
+Care for Cambodia provides humanitarian care and educational support in more than 60 rural Cambodia villages.
 Its headquarters are based in Phnom Penh, the capital of Cambodia.

-CfC has been registered with the Cambodian government since July 2001.
+Care for Cambodia has been registered with the Cambodian government since 1997.
 Its primary objective has always been to see Khmer people caring for Khmer people.
 This is why Care for Cambodia seeks to employ local staff and have, only a few, foreigners working to impire, mentor and support locals as they live out the Vision Statement.

-From its beginnings in 1997, CfC has given employment to widows and other very poor people making, resourcing and selling traditional and specially designed crafts.
+From its beginnings in 1997, Care for Cambodia has given employment to widows and other very poor people making, resourcing and selling traditional and specially designed crafts.
 Initially the aim was to help feed, clothe, provide shelter and find a way to educate their children.
 Today we still have some of those same ladies in employment with Care for Cambodia.

-In October 2000, CfC started taking in orphans and abandoned children, beginning with two sisters and a brother.
+In October 2000, Care for Cambodia started taking in orphans and abandoned children, beginning with two sisters and a brother.
 Most of the children arrive without any education and after some preparation they go to local schools.

-CFC stopped receiving children into residential care in January 2012 and numbers in the home started to decline gradually from that time.
+Care for Cambodia stopped receiving children into residential care in January 2012 and numbers in the home started to decline gradually from that time.
 In August 2015 the children home formally closed and the remaining children were reintegrated into their home communities.
 CFC continues to remain in contact with these children and has committed to continue to support their education.
 The decision to close the Children’s Home was an extremely difficult decision.
 It was a decision for which our hearts and our heads were giving differing views.
 This report from UNICEF illustrates the issues with residential care solutions and helped convince that our efforts in assisting families in rural Cambodia are much more beneficial long term.

-Through its village network, CfC reaches over 3,000 children, 300 youth and 250 families on a daily basis.
-Throughout Cambodia CfC employs over 100 staff with additional volunteers supporting its work.
+Through its village network, Care for Cambodia reaches over 3,000 children, 300 youth and 250 families on a daily basis.
+Throughout Cambodia we employ over 80 staff, with additional volunteers supporting its work.